LearnWeb3DAO/Merkle-Trees/README.md

 ### Prerequisites
 - Please learn the basics of Mocha and Chai if you are not aware of them, to understand what they are follow this [tutorial](https://medium.com/spidernitt/testing-with-mocha-and-chai-b8da8d2e10f2)

+###### Note
+ All of these commands should work smoothly .
+ If you are on windows and face Errors Like `Cannot read properties of null (reading 'pickAlgorithm')` Try Clearing the NPM cache using `npm cache clear --force`

 ----

 Let's see how all this works practically for our whitelist example.

 - To set up a Hardhat project, Open up a terminal and execute these commands

   ```bash